majojos/timing/README.md

 Timing module

-use for  measurement of process time
+used for measurement of process time

 If process name is provided to constructor, than the summary message contains the process name.
 This is helpful if used for nested process measurements.